-The Department of Education Reform (EDRE) is the newest department in the College of Education and Health Professions, established on July 1, 2005.
-The creation of the Department of Education Reform was made possible through a $10 million private gift and an additional $10 million from the University's Matching Gift Program.
+The creation of the Department of Education Reform in the College of Education and Health Professions in 2005 was made possible through a $10 million private gift and an additional $10 million from the University's Matching Gift Program.
 This gift is one of the largest ever received by a college of education in the country.
 With these resources, the department has six endowed professorships, 10 doctoral fellowships and funds for research and projects.

 The mission of the Department of Education Reform is to advance education and economic development by focusing on the improvement of academic achievement in elementary and secondary schools.
 The Department of Education Reform produces unbiased research findings leading to direct intervention programs in public schools.
 It is committed to providing research that will directly inform policymakers at all levels of government, scholars, parents, teachers, administrators and the general public to positively influence the future of Arkansas and the nation's schools.

 The EDRE mission will be achieved through the pursuit of the following seven goals:

 - Improve the quality of education provided to Arkansas children who will eventually join the state's work force.

 - Develop and implement demonstration projects in public schools that link research findings to classroom practice.

 - Enhance a positive perception of education quality in Arkansas thus contributing to the ability of the state to attract new business and a highly qualified work force.

 - Conduct a comprehensive and coordinated program of research within five priority areas.

 - Translate research findings into informational resources useful to school practitioners, policymakers and other interested parties.